Materials & Finishes

 Describe the job and the material can be recommended for you.

-If you know what the part needs to do but do not know whether PLA, PETG, ABS, or resin makes sense, that is normal.
+If you know what the part needs to do but do not know whether PLA, PETG, or ASA makes sense, that is normal.
 The quote form includes an option to request a recommendation.